shuhei/knowledge/berlin.md

 - Biererei - My favorite.
 Get beer in a growler.
 - Biererei Bar - Nice tap beers.
 A beer cellar!
 - Protokol - Nice tap beers including Russian craft beer
-- Muted Horn
+- Muted Horn - Top-notch beer selection
 - Brewdog - Nice casual atmosphere.
 Delicious pizza.
+Cans and bottles to take away.
 - BRLO - A brewery in Kreuzberg.
-Interesting food.
+Delicious but a bit pricy food.
+A big beer garden in summer.
 - Straßenbräu - A brewery in Friedrichshain
-- Birra - Italian craft beer
+- Birra - An Italian craft beer bar in Prenzlauer Berg
+- Lager Lager - A craft beer bar of nice atmosphere
+- Two Fellas Brewery - A classy bar with a beer garden.
+Simple and delicious pizza.
+Irish music every Sunday night.
 - [Muse](http://www.museberlin.com/) - A restaurant with beer by Fuerst Wiacek

 ## Japanese Food